Federal Trade Commission (FTC) Identity Theft Prevention Program (ITPP) Red Flags Policy

 Red Flags Defined by the Broker as being Relevant to the Property Management Industry:

-- The credit file depth is inconsistent with the Applicant’s profile.
+9. The length of credit history is inconsistent with the Applicant’s age.

 2. Detecting Red Flags